 We know that men and women are different.
 Our hormone structures are different, our physiological response to stress is different and the things we need to reach optimal health are also different.

 On the flip side, women are like a formula one sports car.
-The things they can do when operating well are amazing.
+When operating well, the things women can do are amazing.
 They can grow another human and give sustenance to their offspring.
 But it doesn’t take much for the finely tuned engine to be thrown out of balance.
 Think hormonal imbalances, irregular periods, stress, anxiety or weight fluctuations.

-For men, the health concerns that they are specifically prone to include heart attack or heart disease that can come out of nowhere, prostate cancer which is the number one registered cancer for men in New Zealand and type two diabetes.
-These conditions have a knock on effect to other issues for the men we see at the BePure clinic.
-We commonly see issues with low energy, decreased performance, low libido, pre diabetes and high cholesterol or triglycerides; increasing the risk for cardiovascular disease.
+For men, the health concerns that they are specifically prone to, such as heart attacks or heart diseases, can come out of nowhere.
+Prostate cancer which is the number one registered cancer for men in New Zealand and type two diabetes.
+These conditions have a knock on effect to other issues for the men we see at the BePure Auckland and Havelock North Clinics.
+We commonly see issues with low energy, decreased performance, low libido, pre-diabetes and high cholesterol or triglycerides; increasing the risk for cardiovascular disease.

 Here I have 5 tips specific to men to help reduce their risk for these health conditions while supporting optimal health and energy.